PapRazzi/cars-bought-between-kenyan-number-plates/README.md

 # Note:
-When a numberplate changes the third letter e.g. from KCA xxxx to KCB xxxx, 25974 cars have been sold When a numberplate changes the second letter e.g. from KBx xxxx to KCx xxxx, 675324 cars have been sold When a numberplate changes the last letter e.g. from KCA xxxA to KCA xxxB, 999 cars have been sold
+When a numberplate changes the third letter e.g. from KCA xxxx to KCB xxxx, 25974 cars have been sold

+When a numberplate changes the second letter e.g. from KBx xxxx to KCx xxxx, 675324 cars have been sold

+When a numberplate changes the last letter e.g. from KCA xxxA to KCA xxxB, 999 cars have been sold

-# Understand computation starting from the last four digits
+# Understand the computation starting from the last four digits
 When the last letter changes e.g. from A to B, 999 cars ending in A have been sold

 Use the last letter to find the number of cars ending in preceding letter that have been sold, and add the current num sequence